Zlh111111/zlh111111.github.io/_pages/about.md

 # 🧑 About Me

 I am currently pursuing a Ph.D. at the School of Automation at Central South University, where I am conducting research on extreme regression modeling under the supervision of [Yun Wang](https://faculty.csu.edu.cn/wangyun1/zh_CN/index.htm).
 I graduated from the School of Computer Science at Minnan Normal University with a bachelor’s degree and earned my master’s degree from the same school under the supervision of [Hong Zhao](https://fhqxa.github.io//).
 I am interested in the following topics:
-- Time Series Forecasting (Extreme Time Series Modeling)
+- Time Series Forecasting (Extreme Regression Modeling)
 - Few-Shot Learning
 - Graph Neural Networks

 If you are seeking any form of academic cooperation, please feel free to email me at [linhuazou00@163.com](mailto:linhuazou00@163.com)

 # 📖 Educations
-- *2026.09 - future*, PhD student, School of Automation, Central South University, China.
+- *2026.09 - now*, PhD student, School of Automation, Central South University, China.
 - *2023.09 - 2026.06*, Master, School of Computer Science, Minnan Normal University, China.
 - *2019.09 - 2023.06*, Undergraduate, School of Computer Science, Minnan Normal University, China.